Publishing Web pages at CSU-Pueblo

 Using Secure File Transfer Protocol (SFTP)

-SecureFTP (SFTP) is a variation of the familiar File Transfer Protocol (FTP) process that protects your identity and transfers the data by encrypting the transmission.
-SecureFTP must be used to access the CSU-Pueblo SFTP server.
+SecureFTP (SFTP) is a variation of the familiar File Transfer Protocol (FTP) that protects your identity and data by encrypting your credentials and files.
+A SecureFTP program must be used to access the CSU-Pueblo SFTP server.

-Please follow the steps below to use the SecureFTP client.
+Please follow the steps below (Windows version) to use the FileZilla program.

-- For examples on how to upload/update your personal Web site please view How to Publish Personal Web sites using Secure FTP -- Examples.
+10. For examples on how to upload/update your personal Web site please view How to Publish Personal Web sites using Secure FTP -- Example.

 The Windows Version of FileZilla (FileZilla is open source software distributed free of charge under the terms of the GNU General Public License) should be installed on most computers at the University, if it is not please contact the Help Desk.
 For your personal computer (Windows, Linux, and Mac), you may download a free copy of FileZilla from: https://filezilla-project.org/download.php?show_all=1